7 post shaker: Uses

 The 7 post shaker is used for many vehicles in different driving conditions.
 Earlier versions were the 5 post shaker and the 4 post shaker.
 The 4 post shaker is commonly used by vehicle manufacturers to investigate squeaks and rattles.
-Manufacturers do not normally use a 7 post rig for road cars because these vehicles are not normally subject to the same aerodynamic effects as a race car operating at high speeds.
 This technology was first used in Formula 1 in the late 1990s, and is now also used by other series such as NASCAR and the Indy Racing League.
 NASCAR teams with 7 post rigs include Hendrick Motorsports, Richard Childress Racing, Chip Ganassi Racing, Furniture Row Racing, and Roush Fenway Racing.
 The car driven by Jeff Gordon is shown on a 7 post rig in this video.

 Vehicle designers use the results of the testing on the 7 post shaker to adjust spring rates, shock valving and steering ratio to best suit conditions of a specific emulated track.

+Manufacturers do not normally use a 7 post rig for road cars because these vehicles are not normally subject to the same aerodynamic effects as a race car operating at high speeds.
+However, German suspension company KW suspensions is one of the few companies to make use of a 7 post rig for the development of their road suspension components.